 • Keep the team motivated and on schedule

 • Review Preliminary Design Report (PDR) & provide feedback PRIOR to the team’s purchase of supplies

-• Review Critical Design Report (CDR) & provide feedback
+• Review the optional Critical Design Report (CDR) & provide feedback

 • Attend Challenge Day (optional)

 As a mentor, it is important to realize that most educators are not engineers.
 It is your job to help the educator in this area.
 Collaborate with one another to achieve success in the classroom.
 This can be accomplished by reviewing the challenge guidelines and preparing lists of questions for the students prior to the first session.
 Have an idea of what you want each work session to look like prior to visiting the classroom.